maksimdrachov/zephyr-rtos-tutorial/docs/gpio/exercise.md

 ## Blinky
 GPIO-output

-Make a 1 Hz blinky program (using set or toggle function)
+Make a 1 Hz blinky program.

 solution: `exercises/gpio/blinky`

 ## Button
 GPIO-input

-Use button to turn LED on or off. (using GPIO read)
+Use button to turn LED on or off.

 solution: `exercises/gpio/button`